 13.1.
-The HOME team is responsible for entering the match results on the website.
+The HOME team is responsible for entering the match results on the website using PhoneItIn.

 13.2.
-Within forty-eight (48) hours from the completion of the match, the Home team shall email a copy of the completed Game Day Roster, verified by the opposing team manager, to the appropriate Age Group Coordinator.
-The Age Group Coordinator will validate the with the reported match result.
+Within forty-eight (48) hours from the completion of the match, the Home team shall email the match results, verified by the opposing team manager, to the appropriate Age Group Coordinator.
+The Age Group Coordinator will validate the reported match result.
 If results are not recorded on the website within forty-eight (48) hours the visiting team should notify the AGC of the match results.